Master’s in Youth and Family Ministry Degree

 Youths and families have unique spiritual needs.
-Learn how to engage young people and provide pastoral guidance to them with a Master of Arts in Youth and Family Ministry.
-Offered by Grand Canyon Theological Seminary, this online youth ministry degree is well-suited to future youth pastors who have a passion for changing lives through transformative ministry.
+Explore ways of engaging young people and provide pastoral guidance to them by earning a Master of Arts (MA) in Youth and Family Ministry.
+Offered by Grand Canyon Theological Seminary, this online youth ministry master’s degree may be well-suited to future youth pastors who have a passion for changing lives through transformative ministry.
+While you are examining ways of leading youths and families to grow closer to God, you will also be challenged to develop your own character, personal morality and spirituality as you examine key ethical issues pertaining to the ministry.

-Address the challenges of modern life with the wisdom of the gospel of Jesus Christ.
-The MA in Youth and Family Ministry degree examines the major stages of human development — from childhood to adulthood.
-Family ministry degree students learn to apply theological and biblical principles as they minister to specific groups and family members.
-You’ll be trained to provide biblical care during the oft-tumultuous years of adolescent growth and development.
+At Grand Canyon University, you will be immersed within a Christian learning environment.
+As a potential future leader of youth and family ministry programs, you will examine ways of addressing the challenges of modern life with the wisdom of the gospel of Jesus Christ.
+This family and youth ministry master’s degree examines the major stages of human development — from childhood to adulthood.
+As you progress through the master’s in youth ministry curriculum, your instructors will discuss how to apply theological and biblical principles in ministry services for specific groups and family members.
+You’ll also examine ways of providing biblical care during the often tumultuous years of adolescent growth and development.

 Loading Form